Sew a compact diy needle book that's perfect for keeping your hand sewing needles all in one place. And ohh the cuteness factor!

 Step 2 - Place pieces Together

-Lay down the lining with right side down, then batting, and outer layer with right side up on top.
+Lay down the lining with the right side down, then batting, and the outer layer with the right side up on top.

 I added some straight-line quilting to the rectangle.
 Straight-line quilting is a relatively easy way to add structure to your needlebook, even on a home machine.
 I sewed my first seam in the center, starting at the top and moving towards the bottom of the needlebook.
 Sewing approximately ⅜ inch or 1 cm apart, I worked my way out to one side, then to the other.
 The previous line of quilting was my placement guide.

 Bonus tip: For even quilting lines, you can either use a guide (mine came with the walking foot) or mark lines using a disappearing ink fabric marker.
 Draw a starting line in the center, top-to-bottom.
 Also, make sure to always start your lines on top and sew towards the bottom.